CAVER: Curious Audiovisual Exploring Robot: : Curious Audiovisual Exploring Robot

 \subsection{Impact Tool}

 To generate consistent, informative impact sounds across diverse objects, we equip the robot with a mechanically actuated, single degree of freedom, 3D-printed, spring-loaded impact tool that can be grasped/mounted on a standard parallel gripper (Fig.~\ref{fig:tool}).
 Closing the gripper actuates a cam–follower that preloads the spring and releases a short, repeatable strike with a metal rod; a directional microphone mounted near the scene camera records the impact.
+The force of the impact is dictated by the thickness of the 3D-printed spring, which is set at 2mm after qualitative adjustments for consistent sample collection.
 This arrangement both standardizes excitation energy across trials and allows safe, gentle contacts at surface normals computed from the depth point cloud, so interaction is precise yet does not cause motion.
 Our data collection indicated that even after 1800 samples, the performance of this hitting implement did not measurably deteriorate.
 The result is audio that is comparable across objects and scenes, enabling a simple KNN model to perform surprisingly well in the low-data regime targeted by \methodname{}.
 Thanks to our custom tool, \methodname{} turns each interaction into a clean audiovisual training sample, powering both exploration and the downstream results in Sec.~\ref{sec:exp4}.